On drift parameter estimation for reflected fractional Ornstein-Uhlenbeck processes: Parameter estimation for the RFOU

 where $B$ is the Wiener process defined in (\ref{ee4.1}).
 By Theorem \ref{connection}, we know that $B$ coincides with $W$, the Wiener process related with the fractional Brownian motion $W^H$.
-This implies that, the two types of Girsanov theorems, Theorem \ref{Girsanov1} and Theorem \ref{Girsanov2} below, coincide with each other. \end{rem}
+Therefore, we conclude that Theorem \ref{Girsanov2} has the following equivalent version. \end{rem}}